sap-tutorials/Tutorials/tutorials/build-code-test-drive/build-code-test-drive.md

 4. Copy the prompt below:

     ```code
-    Enhance my sample data with meaningful data.
-Any phone numbers must be 10 digits long.
     All customer numbers must be 7 digits long and one customer must use the customer number 1200547.
     No fields may be empty.
     Total purchase value must be smaller than 10000 not rounded.